minetest/minetest/doc/lua_api.md

     -- If set to true the entity will show as a marker on the minimap.

     engine_mask = {
-    -- This can be used for enable/disable some part of engine. drowning = true,
+    -- This can be used to enable/disable some parts of the engine. drowning = true,
-      -- Drowning (Only avaliable for players)
+      -- Drowning (only available for players)
       breathing = true,
-      -- Breathing (Only avaliable for players)
+      -- Breathing (only available for players)
       node_hurt = true,
-      -- Node damage (Only avaliable for players)
+      -- Node damage (only available for players)
     },
 }
 ```